microsoft/AzureClusterlessHPC.jl/docs/quickstart.md

 ENV["PARAMETERS"] = joinpath(pwd(), "parameters.json")
 ```

-Next, load AzureClusterlessHPC.jl and create a pool with the parameters from `parameters.json`:
+Next, load AzureClusterlessHPC.jl and create a pool with the parameters from `parameters.json` and using our `pool_startup_script.sh`:

 ```
 # Load package